himaxwell/himaxwell.github.io/_posts/2022-04-22-security-debrief.md

 excerpt: A look back at the top security stories from the week.
 ---

-# This Week in Cybersecurity: April 17-23, 2022

 Hi everyone!
 My name is Alex(ander) Smith.
 You'll see me around the web by the anagram _tradesmanhelix_.
 I'm a full-stack software engineer and all-around geek who recently joined the Maxwell Engineering team.
 I love programming in Ruby, tend to take way too much cream in my coffee, and enjoy dabbling in cybersecurity for fun in my spare time.

 Going forward, I plan to collect and share security stories and news from the week on the Maxwell Engineering Blog.
 I hope you find this information useful as you try to stay abreast of developments in the ever-changing security landscape.